paul-hammant/app-config-app/README.md

 Application Configuration App
 =============================

-App-Config-App stores config into source-control.
+App-Config-App stores shared config into source-control.
 This suits one-branch-per-environment and merge point tracking as a way of being assured of correct config promotion.

+It makes config available over HTTP as JSON.

+It provides editing of config, using AngularJS (without a schema), and exposes a 'commit' button in the web page to hanfle the interop to/from source-control for you.

+It is also "round-trip" in that you can also check-out the JSON source files using regular command line tools, edit, and commit back without using the web UI.

 Ports to different source-control back-ends
 -------------------------------------------